Appeals court restores promoter's lawsuit against FIFA

 In 2020, the U.S. Justice Department warned FIFA that a prohibition against staging league matches internationally could violate American antitrust laws.

+FIFA said in a statement that it “will review the written decision by the U.S. Court of Appeals before deciding next steps.”

+USSF CEO JT Batson did not respond to a request for comment.

-Relevent is represented by Jeffrey Kessler, the lawyer retained by members of the U.S. women’s national soccer team in their wage and gender discrimination lawsuit against the USSF.
+Relevent is represented by Jeffrey Kessler, the lawyer retained by members of the U.S. women’s national soccer team who settled their wage and gender discrimination lawsuit against the USSF for $24 million.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports